defold/doc/docs/en/manuals/animation.md

 ### GUI box node example

 When selecting an animation or image for a node, you are in fact assigning the image source (atlas or tile source) and default animation in one go.
 The image source is statically set in the node, but the current animation to play can be changed in runtime.
-Still images are treated as one frame animations so changing an image means in run time is equivalent to playing a different flip book animation for the node:
+Still images are treated as one frame animations so changing an image means in run time is equivalent to playing a different flipbook animation for the node:

 ```lua
 local function flipbook_done(self)